bitextor/bicleaner/README.md

 Optionally, if you want the classifier to include an improved fluency filter based on language models, you must also provide:
 * A monolingual corpus made ONLY of noisy sentences in the SL (100k sentences is the recommended size)
-* A monolingual corpus made ONLY of noisy sentences in the TL (100k sentences is the recommended size)
+* A monolingual corpus made ONLY of noisy sentences in the TL (100k sentences is the recommended size) If not provided, noisy corpora is produced synthetically from the training corpus.

 Moreover, **`lmplz`, the command to train a KenLM language model must be in `PATH`**.
 See https://github.com/kpu/kenlm for instructions about its compilation and installation.